 What is a Vaquita?

-The Vaquita, scientifically known as Phocoena sinus, is a rare species of porpoise found exclusively in the northern part of the Gulf of California, Mexico.
+Vaquita The World’s Most Endangered Porpoise, scientifically known as Phocoena sinus, is a rare species of porpoise found exclusively in the northern part of the Gulf of California, Mexico.
 With a population estimated to be less than 10 individuals, the Vaquita is on the brink of extinction, making it one of the most critically endangered marine mammals on the planet.

 Habitat and Range